Spanish Level 2, Activity 10: Las Celebraciones y Citas / Celebrations and Dates (Online)

 Hola, ¿cómo están?
 Estoy ____.
 Vamos a empezar el lab de hoy con los can-do statements.

-2. Introduce the grape-eating tradition and show the video in the slideshow.
+2. There is a cultural takeaway on the Google Slideshow about New Year’s Eve in Spanish-speaking countries.
 In Spain and other Spanish-speaking countries, it is customary to eat 12 grapes when the new year begins.
 A bell rings 12 times, and with each ring, the people eat one grape.
 People practice this tradition to bring them 12 months of good luck.

 Main Activity

-1. For the main activity, students will share their thoughts and preferences about celebrations and dating.
+1. For the main activity, students will share their thoughts and preferences about dating, celebrations, and stages of life.
 There are question cards in the slideshow that the instructor will read aloud and facilitate a conversation about.

 Vamos a hablar sobre las citas y las celebraciones.
 Voy a poner una pregunta en la pantalla y van a responder con su opinion.